THE NO-NEEDLE VASECTOMY IS SUPERIOR: here's why

 In a no-needle, no-scalpel vasectomy, it is the anesthesia that is different.
-With conventional anesthesia, numbing medication is injected into the spermatic cord and all of its structures.
-In a no-needle vasectomy, the surgeon uses a device similar to a strong spray gun that allows the anesthesia to be given through the skin which then infiltrates the tissues underneath.
+The surgeon uses a device similar to a strong spray gun that allows the anesthesia to be given through the skin which then infiltrates the tissues underneath.
+With a conventional vasectomy, numbing medication is injected into the spermatic cord and all of its structures.